Show All Answers

 The Related Group’s proposal include a complete traffic study that showed all nearby intersections and roadway segments will continue to operate within the established level of service standards.
 The proposal includes an adjusted traffic flow on Surf Road to allow traffic to continue South from Jefferson to Bouganvilla Terrace.

-The restaurant is currently proposed to be incorporated into the same structure as the community center which is planned for the easternmost portion of the development overlooking the ocean.
+A 4,600 SF public restaurant/coffee shop/snack bar is proposed for the easternmost portion of the development overlooking the ocean.
 The restaurant is proposed to be located on the ground floor at the southeast corner of the project.
-Please keep in mind, the project is in the conceptual stage and community input, as well as the full entitlement process, will need to take place to finalize the site plan.
-This is also true for the terms of the agreement between Related Group and the City for the lease and operation of the restaurant space.
+The project is in the conceptual stage and community input, as well as the full entitlement process will need to take place to finalize the site plan, lease agreement and operational agreement.

 The existing community center is a utilitarian structure built in 1971 that was not designed to take advantage of its premier location on Hollywood’s beautiful oceanfront.
 The community space is large, but has no windows and no views.
 It has become out-dated and is not a desirable venue to rent for special occasions such as weddings, anniversaries, bar and bat mitzvahs.
 In 2018, the City hired an engineering firm to assess a persistent problem with mold and fungal growth in the building.
 The cause of the problem was traced to issues with the concrete slab and moisture coming through the slab.
 The City has worked to mitigate the problem through roof work and cleaning and sealing the floor tiles, but the engineering report concluded that the vapor barrier, if installed, has been compromised likely due to the low elevation of the building and tidal flooding.
 The only cost-feasible solution is continued mitigation.

-A new oceanfront 25,000 SF community center and 5,000 SF banquet hall/ballroom is being proposed.
+A new oceanfront community center is being proposed as part of this project.

-Harry Berry parks will expand from an existing 22,000 SF park to 36,000 SF and will include public restroom facilities, showers and an updated children's playground.
+Harry Berry parks will expand from an existing 22,000 SF park to 35,000 SF and will include a modernized public restroom, outdoor showers and state of the art children's playground.

 This project will be subject to the City’s development review process which includes a pre-application conceptual overview, technical advisory committee review and planning and development board review prior to being brought before the City Commission for final review and approval.
 The developer will also need a land use plan amendment through Broward County in order to get final project approval from the City Commission.
 This will ensure that issues such as density, traffic, utilities, and other potential impacts are all addressed prior to the project being eligible to apply for building permits.